Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Investors

-• A financial advisor can help you determine the right asset allocation and implement it.
+• A financial advisor can help you pick an asset allocation based on your situation and implement it.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re not sure how to diversify your portfolio, use our asset allocation calculator to get a basic glimpse into what an appropriate asset mix may look like based on your risk tolerance.